-Featured articles in the Spring 2014 issue include:
+Featured articles in the Summer 2014 issue include:

 Advertising space is also available and advertising rates are quite reasonable (see below).

-Images for the Journal should be sent at a minimum size of 175mm across the width at 300 dpi, meaning not fewer than 2000 pixels across and preferably 2067 pixels or more.
-We can always make images smaller but we cannot make them larger.
+Images for the Journal should if possible be provided with at least 20 cm across their width at 300 dpi, meaning 2362 pixels across or more.
+We can always make images smaller but if we over enlarge, images can appear blurry or pixelated.
 If in doubt please contact the Editor.

 The Editor is Ljiljana Ortolja-Baird.
 Ljiljana was a publisher with the Octopus Publishing Group until her retirement in 2009.
 She has had a long career in book publishing which she embarked on after graduating from the University of Melbourne.
 She completed her Masters degree at the University of London as a mature student.
 While on the course she studied cartographic history under Catherine Delano-Smith and Sarah Tyacke.
 Her interest is in map publishing and in particular, the use maps in the teaching of geography in the eighteenth century.